You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 If flashing of only the calibration tables goes wrong your ECU may still communicate over K-Line.

-But if flashing the software area goes wrong your ECU will probably be bricked.
+But if flashing the firmware area goes wrong your ECU will probably be bricked.

 |

-For tuning (modifying the calibration tables) you have to purchase commercial software.
+For tuning you normally have to purchase 2 expensive programs:

 1.)